-Our investments in privately held companies in which we cannot exercise significant influence and do not own a majority equity interest or otherwise control are accounted for as investments in equity securities.
+Our investments in privately held companies in which we cannot exercise significant influence and do not own a majority equity interest or otherwise control are accounted for as an investment in equity securities.
 We have elected to account for all investments in equity securities in accordance with the measurement alternative.
 Under the measurement alternative, we record the value of our investments in equity securities at cost, minus impairment, if any.
 Additionally, we adjust the carrying value of our investments in equity securities to fair value for observable transactions for identical or similar investments of the same issuer.

-On April 24, 2023 and April 22, 2024, we entered into Subscription Agreements (the "Subscription Agreements") with Heartland Dental Holding Corporation ("Heartland").
-Pursuant to the Subscription Agreements we acquired less than a 5% equity interest through the purchase of Class A Common Stock for \$150 million in total.
-We are accounting for our investment in Heartland as an investment in equity securities.
-Based on a review of the relevant facts and circumstances, primarily observable transactions for Heartland's Class A Common Stock, we determined that no adjustment to the carrying value of our investment was necessary for the three or nine months ended September 30, 2024.
+On April 24, 2023, we entered into a Subscription Agreement (the "April 2023 Subscription Agreement") with Heartland Dental Holding Corporation ("Heartland").
+Pursuant to the Subscription Agreement we acquired less than a 5% equity interest through the purchase of Class A Common Stock for \$75 million.
+We are not the primary beneficiary of nor are we able to exercise significant influence over Heartland.
+As such, we are accounting for our investment in Heartland as an investment in equity securities.